onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 w_rank + w_value + w_local = 1
 ```

 These weights are part of the Q003 encoding and do not depend on the state `m`, the family index `k`, or any data driven tuning.
+They are set at the charter level for this problem and may only be changed through a documented encoding update.

-We define the combined BSD mismatch:
+We define the combined BSD mismatch

 ```txt
 Delta_BSD(m; k) =